Itskuloba/IncomeLensKe/README.md

 -**Data Cleaning & Integration** – Handling missing values, removing whitespaces, and merging multiple datasets

----
+Excel: Initial data cleaning, preprocessing, and manual inspection.
+Tableau: Create interactive dashboards with KPIs, filters, and maps.
+Data Cleaning & Integration: Handle missing values, standardize formats, and merge datasets.

-## Data Source
+Data Source

-[✓] **Local file** – KIHBS datasets provided by the Kenya National Bureau of Statistics
+Primary Source: KIHBS datasets from Kenya National Bureau of Statistics (KNBS), covering household income, expenditure, size, and location.

-[✓] **Manual cleaning** – Some files manually inspected and cleaned using Excel

----
+Supplementary Source: Scrape poverty line thresholds, regional GDP, or consumer price indices from KNBS, Central Bank of Kenya, or World Bank websites.
+Manual Cleaning: Use Excel to inspect and clean KIHBS data (e.g., remove whitespaces, standardize categories).

-## Success Criteria
+Success Criteria

-*The project will be considered successful if it:*
+The project will be considered successful if it:

-- Clearly shows how income and demographic factors influence household expenditure
+Clearly demonstrates how income, household size, and location influence expenditure patterns.
-- Produces insightful Tableau dashboards
+Produces insightful Tableau dashboards with interactive visualizations.
-- Answers the main research question and supports data-driven conclusions
+Answers all research questions with data-driven conclusions.
-- Identifies potential policy insights or opportunities for vulnerable groups
+Identifies actionable policy insights for poverty reduction and equitable resource allocation.

----

-## Stretch Goals
+Stretch Goals

-- Use Machine Learning to predict household vulnerability or classify spending behavior
+Use machine learning (e.g., clustering with scikit-learn) to classify households by spending behavior or predict vulnerability to poverty.

----
+Incorporate time-series forecasting to predict future expenditure trends based on income and demographic changes.